-It’s as if they’ve watched NBA games or ESPN’s Sports Center and taken their cues on how to coach by listening to the broadcasters and by watching the sideline antics of some coaches.
+It’s as if they’ve watched NBA games or ESPN’s Sports Center and taken their cues on how to coach by listening to the broadcasters and watching the sideline antics of some coaches.

-In the same way that the most critical factor in determining the quality of an education is the quality of the teacher, the most critical factor in determining the success of a season is the quality of the coach.
+In the same way that the most critical factor in determining the quality of education is the quality of the teacher, the most critical factor in determining the success of a season is the quality of the coach.
 Being a great youth basketball coach is all about being a great teacher.

 What can youth basketball coaches learn from great teachers?